TheOdinProject/curriculum/nodeJS/authentication/session_management_in_practice.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Compare pros and cons of stateful and stateless approaches to authentication and session management.
+- Comparison of stateful and stateless approaches to authentication and session management.
-- Explore ways to handle authentication when the client and server are not hosted on the same domain.
+- Approaches to authentication when hosting on different domains.

 ### Stateful vs stateless